-The New York Times paywall subscriptions start at $15 for web access and via smartphone app’s, $20 allows you to use your iPad rather than a smartphone and a massive $35 a month allows you to use both your iPhone and iPad to read the New York Times content.
-Or you can subscribe to the paper copy of the publication and get unlimited access to the digital version, except on e-readers like the Kindle and the Nook.
+The New York Times paywall subscriptions start at $15 for web access and via smartphone apps.
+For $20, you can use your iPad rather than a smartphone, and a massive $35 a month allows you to use both your iPhone and iPad to read the New York Times content.
+Alternatively, you can subscribe to the paper copy of the publication and get unlimited access to the digital version, except on e-readers like the Kindle and the Nook.

-Arthur Sulzberger Jr., chairman of The New York Times Company, explains:
+Arthur Sulzberger Jr., chairman of The Company, explains:

 “The challenge now is to put a price on our work without walling ourselves off from the global network, to make sure we continue to engage with the widest possible audience,”